The Best Dog Food for Shedding in 2022

 - Fats and oils.
 Fats are an alternative source of energy.
 Also, two particular oils which are called Omega 3 and Omega 6 are essential for maintaining healthy skin.
 To help your pooch have a healthy coat, they need sufficient amounts of each of the fatty acids in the correct ratio.
 The best dog food for shedding will contain these as supplements or they can occur naturally in ingredients such as oily fish and flaxseed.

 - Vitamins and minerals.
 All dog foods should provide a balance of vitamins and minerals to promote general health.
 Zinc is one mineral that has been associated with skin health and a zinc deficiency can cause zinc responsive dermatosis.
 This will show itself as hair loss as well as crusting and scaling.
 Some dog foods for shedding promote their zinc content on the label.
+For more options, check out our detailed review of dog vitamins.

 It can be difficult to work out what your dog is allergic to and you will need to work with your vet to pinpoint the problem.
 Allergies and food sensitivities can cause skin conditions and dog shedding.
 If you suspect that your pooch has a skin allergy, it is important that you read the ingredients list carefully.
 Some owners prefer foods that have a small ingredients list so it is less likely to contain something that could trigger an allergy.
 Some avoid grains such as corn or wheat and others avoid soy.
 Natural ingredients are always preferable to artificial preservatives and colors.